 Penalties for Driving Without a License in Virginia

 Driving without a license in Virginia can bring forth many negative penalties.
 The authorities consider the crime a Class 2 felony.
 A person can get up to six months in jail for committing a Class 2 felony.
 The charging party may issue a fine of up to $1,000, as well.
 A second offense could result in as much as one year in jail and a $2,500 fine.
 Another detrimental effect that driving without a license may have on a person is that his or her license may be suspended for up to one year.

 Defenses for Driving Without a License

 An attorney can help a client to use several defenses for driving without a license in Virginia.
 One defense that a driver can use is that he or she was not a resident of Virginia when the officer made an arrest.
 Residency is not immediate for certain people, and it does not begin the first day someone moves to Virginia.
 A new resident does not become a Virginia resident for at least 60 days.
 The 60 days is called the amnesty period.
 An attorney can help the driver to express the amnesty defense.

 Contact Us For Assistance

 If you have been charged with driving without a license in Virginia – contact The Brown Firm PLLC immediately.
 Our experienced traffic defense attorneys are ready to pursue all possible legal avenues in order to have your charge mitigated so that you receive the best result possible.
-We offer free initial in-person or phone consultations so that you can make the best decision moving forward.
-Call us or send us a message online to set up your free initial consultation today.
+We offer initial in-person or phone consultations so that you can make the best decision moving forward.
+Call us or send us a message online to set up your legal consultation today.